What to Expect at Your Child's Cardiac Center Outpatient Visit

 During most outpatient visits, your child will undergo a few tests to assess their heart health.

 When it's your child's turn, a clinic staff member will come to the waiting room and call your child's name.
-You and your child will follow the staff member to the vital signs area.
-They'll check your child's blood pressure, temperature, heart rate and pulse oximeter – that's a little light up device that lightly clamps to your child's finger to test how well oxygen is flowing through their body.
-Then you and your child will return to the Cardiology waiting room.
+You and your child will follow the staff member to an assessment room where the staff member will check your child's blood pressure, temperature, heart rate and pulse oximeter – that's a little light up device that lightly clamps to your child's finger to test how well oxygen is flowing through their body.

 Child Life Specialists can be available on a referral basis to assist in the overall experience for your child.
 They can teach patients about their diagnosis and upcoming tests during their clinic visits.
 They can also help prepare patients with picture books, dolls, and medical play supplies.
 During the procedure or test, like a blood draw, a Child Life Specialist can help to provide some distraction with playing a game, reading a book, or blowing bubbles.
 Learn more about how child life specialists help cardiac patients.